yazz/VisualJS/README.md

 Getting started
 ---------------

-1)
+1) Compile clojurescript and Start the self-refreshing web server:

-    cd coils
+    cd <coils app name>
     lein with-profile base cljsbuild clean
     lein with-profile base cljsbuild once
     lein with-profile base ring server

-2) Open LightTable
+2) Open LightTable.

-3) Add the coils project directory
+3) Add the project root directory.

-4) Open a Browser tab and point to 127.0.0.1:3000
+4) Open a Browser tab and point to [127.0.0.1:3000](127.0.0.1:3000).

-The easiest way to get started is to get the projects and just play around with the demo app first.
-The demo app is online at http://coils.cc.
+The easiest way to get started is to just play around with the demo app online at http://coils.cc.
 Click on the logo in the top left and then you enter the debug mode.
-Now you can click on most elements on the page and you can see the code used to generate them.
+You can click on most elements on the page and you can see the code used to generate them.